 Crucially, the responses have highlighted that there are no significant governance issues and governance arrangements are mainly consistent across the Council.
-Where partial responses have been provided, managers have already identified actions that are being progressed to address these areas and the Chief of Staff will review progress during 2021/22, with updates being sought from ADs.
+Where partial responses have been provided, managers have already identified actions that are being progressed to address these areas and the Chief of Staff / Monitoring Officer will review progress during 2021/22, with updates being sought from ADs in early Autumn 2022.